Mehmed Baždarević

 Mehmed Baždarević (born 28 September 1960) is a Bosnian professional football manager and former player.
 He was most recently the manager of Ligue 2 club Guingamp.

 Baždarević played for Bosnian side Željezničar and French outfit Sochaux, among others.
 Nicknamed Meša in the former Yugoslavia and Mécha in France, he is considered to be one of the best football players to come from Bosnia and Herzegovina.

-Internationally, Baždarević earned caps with Yugoslavia and took part playing at UEFA Euro 1984.
+Internationally, Baždarević earned caps with Yugoslavia and took part in playing at UEFA Euro 1984.
 He also played for Bosnia and Herzegovina after the breakup of Yugoslavia in 1992.
-He was the first captain of the Bosnian national team.
+He was the first captain of the Bosnia national team.
 He retired as a player in 1998 and moved into management.

 Club career

 Željezničar

 Born in Višegrad, FPR Yugoslavia, present-day Bosnia and Herzegovina, Baždarević's professional playing career started in Željezničar in 1978.
 He was part of the team that managed to reach the UEFA Cup semi-finals in 1985 under the guidance of Ivica Osim.

 In the 1980–81 season, Željezničar reached the Yugoslav Cup final (Marshal Tito Cup final), with 20-year-old Baždarević scoring two goals in a 2–3 loss to another Bosnian side Velež Mostar.
 The venue of the final was Red Star Stadium in Belgrade played in front of 40,000 football fans.

 Baždarević played more than 300 games for the club.